claytomode/lean2py/README.md

-# BigO-Gen
+# lean2py

-**Lean 4 → compiled C → Python bindings.** You write Lean, we build it and generate a Python module you can import.
+**Lean 4 -> compiled C -> Python bindings.** You write Lean, we build it and generate a Python module you can import.

 ## Quick start